 8. Take a Trip Back in Time to Nyhavn

-The backdrop of slanted houses and boats anchored in the harbor make Nyhavn the perfect spot for taking photos of the kids.
+The backdrop of slanted houses and boats anchored in the harbor make Nyhavn the perfect spot for taking photos of the little ones.
 Hans Christian Andersen, the author of famous fairy tales and favorites such as The Ugly Duckling, The Little Mermaid, and The Princess and the Pea resided in three buildings in Nyhavn throughout his lifetime.

 Nyhavn is lined with cozy cafes that offer traditional Danish cuisine like smørrebrod (open-face sandwiches) and liver pâté, and most of them also have some kid-friendly items on the menu for the less adventurous little travelers.